Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/design.rst

 .. note::

-    The named expression classes are not currently implemented as sub-classes of :class:`ExpressionBase
+    The named expression classes are not implemented as sub-classes of :class:`ExpressionBase
     <pyomo.core.expr.current.ExpressionBase>`.
 This reflects design
     constraints related to the fact that these are modeling components